trackmania-rl/tmrl/readme/competition.md

 ## Join the organization team:

-We are looking for volunteers to help us popularize the `tmrl` competition, find sponsorship for cash prizes, and make this into an AI conference competition.
+We are looking for volunteers to help us popularize the `tmrl` competition, find sponsors for cash prizes, and make this into an AI conference competition.
 Please reach us if you are interested.